-We implemented R/S analysis and the variance-time method using Matlab and performed dispersional analysis and power spectral analysis by hand on graphs prepared via Matlab.
-We validated each method by examining degenerate series with known H and series with specific H generated using the random midpoint displacement method.
+We implemented the estimators using Matlab and validated each one by examining degenerate series with known H and series with specific H generated using the random midpoint displacement method.
 The dispersional analysis method was found to be rather weak for H values less than about 0.8 and the power spectral analysis method gave the most consistent results.

-Figure 11 presents our estimates of the Hurst parameters of each of the 38 load traces.
-In the graph, each central point is the mean of the four estimates, while the outlying points are at \pm 0 one standard deviation.
-Notice that for small \pm 1 values, the standard deviation is high due to the inaccuracy of dispersional analysis.
-The important point is that the mean Hurst estimates are all significantly above the \pm 1 line and except for three traces with low \pm 2 values, their \pm 2 one standard deviation points are also above the line.
+Figure 13 presents our estimates of the Hurst parameters of each of load traces.
+In the graph, each central point is the mean of the four estimates, while the outlying points are at \pm -one standard deviation.
+Figure 14 shows the four actual point estimates for each trace.
+Notice that for small H values, the standard deviation is high due to the inaccuracy of dispersional analysis.
+The important point is that the mean Hurst estimates are all significantly above the H=0.5 line and their \pm -one standard deviation points are also above the line.

-The traces exhibit self-similarity with Hurst parameters ranging from 0.63 to 0.97, with a strong bias toward the top of that range.
-On examination of the correlation coefficients (CCs) of Figure 1, we can see that the Hurst parameter has some correlation with mean load (CC=0.45), standard deviation of load (CC=0.58), and is inversely correlated with the max/mean load ratio (CC=-0.49).
-The latter seems somewhat surprising.
+The traces exhibit self-similarity Hurst parameters ranging from 0.73 to 0.99, with a strong bias toward the top of that range.
+An examination of the correlation coefficients (CCs) in Figure 3 shows some surprising results.
+For the August, 1997 traces, the Hurst parameter is positively correlated with mean load (CC=0.45) and the standard deviation of load (CC=0.58), but is negatively correlated with the max/mean load ratio (CC=-0.49).
+On the other hand, for the March, 1998 traces, the Hurst parameter is negatively correlated with mean load (CC=-0.30) and the standard deviation of load (CC=-0.41), but is positively correlated with the max/mean ratio (CC=0.36).
+Furthermore, in the March, 1998 traces, we find the Hurst parameter is strongly positively correlated with the epoch statistics, which is not the case at all for the August, 1997 traces.
+It is not clear what the cause for this difference between the traces is.

 As we discussed above, self-similarity has implications for load modeling and for load smoothing.
 The long memory stochastic process models that can capture self-similarity tend to be expensive to fit to data and evaluate.
 Smoothing the load (by mapping large units of computations instead of small units, for example) may be misguided since variance may not decline with increasing smoothing intervals as quickly as quickly as expected.
 Consider smoothing load by averaging over an interval of length m.
-Without long range dependence (H=0.5), variance would decay with m as $m^{-1.0}$, while with long range dependence, as m^{2H-2} or $m^{-0.74}$ and $m^{-0.06}$ for the range of Hurst parameters we measured.
+Without long range dependence (H=0.5), variance would decay with m as $m^{-1.0}$, while with long range dependence, as m^{2H-2} or $m^{-0.54}$ and $m^{-0.02}$ for the range of Hurst parameters we measured.